plmercereau/chat-dbt/ROADMAP.md

     -   confirm
     -   automatic corrections
     -   keep-context
+-   Editable SQL query before confirmation
+    -   [x] CLI
+    -   [ ] Web UI
--   Editable SQL query before confirmation (and keep the modifications in the history)
+    -   and keep the modifications in the history
 -   Editable SQL query after an error (and keep the modifications in the history)

 ## To be planned